Crescent School THE OUR KIDS REVIEW

-While it’s a mid-sized day school with over 750 students, Crescent has the feel of a close-knit community.
-Teachers, parents, and students often refer to the “Crescent Family,” and the boys call each other “brothers.”
-Despite having Grades 3 to 12 in a Lower, Middle, and Upper School, there are no strict physical divisions on campus.
+While it’s a mid-sized day school with about 800 students, Crescent has the feel of a close-knit community.
+Teachers, parents, and students often refer to the “Crescent family,” and the boys call each other “brothers.”
+Despite having Grades 3 to 12 in a Lower, Middle, and Upper School, there are no hard physical divisions on campus.
 Many facilities are shared, and the dining hall is smack in the middle of the school, so the youngest boys regularly cross paths with the oldest.
 Leadership opportunities in extracurricular activities also bring the different grades together.
 The result is a one-family, one-school approach.

 A holistic “character-infused” education is the aim, says Headmaster Michael Fellin.
-“We don’t promote ourselves as being a school that encourages students to do extremely well at one thing alone all the way through their education.
-We probably lose the odd championship because of that, and we’re okay with it.
-But it also means that the kids playing hockey or basketball, for example, might also try being in a play or going on a service trip.”
+“We promote ourselves as a school committed to the holistic development and well-being of boys—a place where students can come to be well.
+We may lose the odd championship but the more important outcome is that our boys’ character will be formed through experiencing a range of offerings.”
 Several teachers echoed this sentiment, describing a school culture that celebrates all interests and talents.
 Especially in the earlier years, the program offerings encourage boys to spread their wings.

-Women, in fact, make up more than half the faculty and leadership team at Crescent, which distinguishes it from most boys’ schools.
+Women, in fact, make up more than half the faculty and leadership team at Crescent, which distinguishes it from many boys’ schools.
 “I think it’s really important that we surround our boys with both women and men that they can look up to, learn from, and respect,” says Fellin.
 “We first teach character through the role-modelling of our school’s core values.”
 He also stresses the importance of building a staff that better represents the racial and socio-economic diversity Crescent is striving for in its student body.
 “We want our boys to look around and say, ‘Oh, that teacher looks like me,’ or, ‘That teacher understands what I’ve been through.’”
 Proactive recruitment and hiring strategies developed in recent years are moving the school closer to this goal.

-Attending a boys’ school was transformative for Michael Fellin in his youth, boosting his confidence and offering him a newfound sense of self, and he’s made it his life’s work to give other boys the same extraordinary experience.
-Fellin became Crescent’s 10th headmaster in 2014 after serving as the Assistant Head of Upper School since 2011.
-He attended St. Michael’s College School in Toronto before earning degrees in English and education from Glendon College at York University, followed by a master’s degree in divinity from Regis College at the University of Toronto.
-His doctoral degree in theology and education is in progress.
+Attending a boys’ school was transformative for Michael Fellin, boosting his confidence and offering him a newfound sense of self, and he’s made it his life’s work to give other boys the same extraordinary experience.
+Fellin became Crescent’s 10th Headmaster in 2014 after serving as the Assistant Head of Upper School since 2011.
+He attended St. Michael’s College School in Toronto before earning degrees in English and Education from Glendon College at York University, followed by a master’s degree in Divinity from Regis College at the University of Toronto.
+His doctoral degree in Philosophy and Education will soon be complete.

 From day one of his career, Fellin has worked with boys.
 Before joining Crescent, he spent over 10 years at a public Catholic boys’ school in Toronto as a teacher, chaplain, department head, and vice-principal.
-In 2009 while at Neil McNeil SS, his Leadership Team was recognized with a Premier’s Award for Teaching Excellence (along with Nick Kovacs, who is now Crescent’s Deputy Headmaster).
+In 2009, while at Neil McNeil High School, his leadership team was recognized with a Premier’s Award for Teaching Excellence (along with Nick Kovacs, who is now Crescent’s Deputy Headmaster).
 “I’ve always seen my career as devoted to supporting young men,” he says.
-“I moved to Crescent because I wanted to be part of a school that was not only a leader in boys’ education but had a clarity of mission in developing boys’ character.”
+“I moved to Crescent because I saw a school that was not only a leader in boys’ education but had a clarity of mission in developing boys’ character.”

 Though he tries not to take himself too seriously and enjoys sharing a laugh with faculty and students, Fellin’s approach to his leadership role is another matter.
 “I’m always worrying about the boys and the school, and how we can do even better,” he says.
 “I appear pretty stoic and even-keeled, but I’m like a duck on the placid water with my feet going furiously underneath.”
 Beyond his school commitments, Fellin is on the Board of Trustees of the International Boys’ School Coalition.
 “At the boys’ school I attended, my teachers and coaches saw something in me that I didn’t see in myself, and the relationships I formed there will last a lifetime.
 I’m trying to give back a little bit of what I received.”

-Set on 30 acres in midtown Toronto, Crescent School is across from the Granite Club and backs onto a lush ravine shared with York University’s Glendon campus.
+Set on 37 acres in midtown Toronto, Crescent School is across from the Granite Club and backs onto a lush ravine shared with York University’s Glendon campus.
 The first building that comes into view after the turn off Bayview Avenue is the Manor House, a gracious historic home that now serves as the school’s administrative hub.
 Behind this building there’s a formal garden for special events (and recess).
 In contrast, the rest of the Crescent campus infrastructure is decidedly contemporary, with buildings featuring abundant glass to let the light in.
 The overall impression when you arrive on campus is of entering a place firmly apart from the concrete city, where you’re surrounded by green (or gold and red, depending on the season).
 Even inside, the natural landscape is on full display in many spaces, including the amphitheatre in the Upper School, an auditorium-style classroom that looks onto the ravine through a floor-to-ceiling wall of windows.

-Despite the 21st-century technology, facilities, and architecture, traditions run deep at the school with 100-plus years of history.
+Despite the 21st-century technology, facilities, and architecture, traditions run deep at this school with 100-plus years of history.
 Every student belongs to one of six houses, each named after a leading light in Canadian history (Cartier, Hudson, Mackenzie, Massey, Simcoe, and Wolfe) with an accompanying colour.
-Leadership opportunities are wide and varied across all the grades, ranging from captains to Head Boy team and club executive members and more.
+Leadership opportunities within the house system are wide and varied across all the grades, ranging from captains to Head Boy.

 In 1913, J.W. (“Jimmy”) James welcomed about 20 boys into his home at 43 Rosedale Road for the first day of a very different kind of boys’ school.
 His vision was to offer boys in Grades 5 to 8 a first-rate education in a caring environment.
 In the words of Crescent School historian Neil Campbell, it was to be “. . . kinder and gentler than the fierce caning world” of contemporary private schools.
 This was quite radical thinking for the time, but it persisted and grew into the school’s overarching philosophy.